ganelson/inform/resources/Documentation/Writing with Inform.md

 ^^{units of measure: with multiple numeric components} ^^{units of measure: defining} ^^{defining: units of measure with parts} ^^{limits: of numeric values of units} ^^{numbers: limits of numeric values of units} ^^{Z-machine: numeric limits} ^^{Glulx: numeric limits} ^^{virtual machine: numeric limits} ^^{real numbers: limits of numeric values of units} ^^{punctuation: quotation marks: not usable in unit notations} ^^{|": not usable in unit notations}

 We've seen quite enough scientific notation for the time being.
-There are plenty of other notations used in natural language, for everyday concepts, where people don't use a tidy spread of powers of 10.
+There are plenty of other notations used in natural language, for everyday talk, where people don't use a tidy spread of powers of 10.
 Instead they use mixtures, with some sort of punctuation or text to divide them.
 For instance, the running time of a piece of music is easier to follow in minutes and seconds than in seconds alone: old-fashioned LP sleeves used to quote running times in the form 4'33.

 	A running time is a kind of value.
 3'59 specifies a running time.